andrey-zotov/da356e24/README.md

 Network overhead would erase all the gains of the above options, if any.
 So the most efficient option is a plan full scan over data in-memory of the API process.

+On top of that, a query results caching can help to reduce the load further.

 ### Choice of data store
 Due to the reasons above, the API server can read full data snapshot from S3 on start and provide query API over it.
 The server pods can be restarted periodically on a rolling bases to reload data.